radleylewis/news_aggregation_app_client/README.md

 </p>

-With more than 70 global news sources this application simplifies your search for latest breaking news.
+With more than 100 global news sources this application simplifies your search for the latest breaking news.
 Simply select your favourite news sources and your feed will be updated on a minute by minute basis.

 ## Getting Started
 1. Clone the repository